Sandiru/ask2sql/readme.md

 ### 🙌 Acknowledgements

-OpenAI for inspiration on conversational apps LangChain team for awesome abstractions
+-OpenAI for inspiration on conversational apps -LangChain team for awesome abstractions
-Google for the Gemini API
+-Google for the Gemini API